alecnissen/Vault-Jiu-Jitsu/README.md

 <h1>Features</h1>

-- Header buttons, main title and subtitle will have animations applied to them.
-Header buttons will fade in, main title and subtitle text will slide in.
+- Viewable on the live site header buttons, main title and subtitle have animations applied to them to increase the user experience.
+The header buttons fade in, while the main title and subtitle text slides in.

 <img src="assets/RM-vault-home.png" style="width: 600px">

-- Bootstrap cards to display programs offered
+- Utilizing React Bootstrap I implemented cards to display the programs offered.
+The cards also have a button that will link to the Programs page section that corresponds with the class on click.

 <img src="assets/RM-vault-classes-cards.png" style="width: 600px">